lazarevtill/Servo-Cam/QUICKSTART.md

 ### Webhook Triggers
 Webhooks are sent when:
 - Monitoring is active
-- Motion is detected
+- Motion intelligence marks an event that meets the threat filters
-- Servo angle changes by ≥5° (configurable)
+- Patrol movement changes pan/tilt angles by ≥5° (configurable)
 - The scene at the current servo angle differs from the stored baseline beyond configured thresholds
 - Includes base64-encoded snapshot